 A 2015 poll showed that 34% of Virginians were fans of the Virginia Cavaliers and 28% were fans of the rival Virginia Tech Hokies.

-In January 2016, cold-air damming caused by the Appalachian Mountains led to significant snowfalls across the state, creating the state's highest recorded one-day snowfall of 36.6 inches near Bluemont.
+In January 2016, a blizzard created the state's highest recorded one-day snowfall of 36.6 inches (93 cm) near Bluemont.

-By 2016, up to twenty percent of African Americans in Virginia were disenfranchised because of prior felonies.
-Governor Terry McAuliffe ended the lifetime ban and individually restored voting rights to over 200,000 ex-felons that year.
-Virginia also moved from being ranked as the second most difficult state to vote in to the twelfth easiest.
+In 2016, Governor Terry McAuliffe ended the lifetime ban and individually restored voting rights to over 200,000 ex-felons.
+Also, Virginia moved from being ranked as the second most difficult state to vote.

 In 2016, Northern Virginia became the world's largest data center market.

-Virginia was the only former Confederate state to vote for the Democrats in the 2016 presidential elections.
+In 2016, Virginia was the only former Confederate state to vote for the Democrats in the presidential election.

-In August 2017, a white supremacist drove his car into protesters, killing one, during demonstrations related to racial injustice and Confederate monuments.
+In August 2017, a white supremacist drove his car into protesters, killing one.

 In 2017, a proposed $220 million NBA arena in Virginia Beach lost the support of the city council.

-The Blue Ridge Rock Festival has operated since 2017, bringing concert-goers to the Blue Ridge Amphitheater in Pittsylvania County.
+The Blue Ridge Rock Festival has operated since 2017, bringing as many as 33,000 concert-goers to the Blue Ridge Amphitheater in Pittsylvania County.

-As of 2018, the Virginia Department of Transportation (VDOT) owns and operates 57,867 miles of roads.
+As of 2018, the Virginia Department of Transportation (VDOT) owns and operates 57,867 miles of roads in the state.

 In 2018, Amazon selected Crystal City for its HQ2.

-Since 2018, both Roanoke city and Montgomery County have surpassed a population of 100,000.
+In western Virginia, Roanoke city and Montgomery County both surpassed a population of 100,000 since 2018.

 According to the 2019 American Community Survey, traffic on Virginia's roads is among the worst in the nation.

-As of 2019, Virginia's rate of recidivism for released felons who are re-convicted within three years and sentenced to a year or more was 23.1%, the lowest in the country.
+As of 2019, Virginia's recidivism rate for released felons re-convicted within three years and sentenced to a year or more was 23.1%, the lowest in the country.

-Following an expansion of Medicare in 2019, the rate of uninsured Virginians dropped.
+Following an expansion of Medicare in 2019, the rate of uninsured Virginians dropped to 6.4% in 2024.

-In 2019, Loudoun United FC debuted in the USL Championship.
+In 2019, Loudoun United FC, the reserve team of D.C.
+United, debuted in the USL Championship.

-In 2019, federal courts found that eleven House district lines were unconstitutionally drawn to discriminate against African Americans.
-Adjusted districts were used in the 2019 elections, when Democrats won full control of the General Assembly.
+In 2019, federal courts found that eleven House district lines, including the 94th, were unconstitutionally drawn to discriminate against African Americans.
+Democrats won full control of the General Assembly following adjusted districts.

 In 2019, seven percent of Virginia's public schools were rated as "intensely segregated".
-Non-white districts averaged slightly more funding, $255 per student, than majority white districts.
-A 2019 VCU study also found that elementary schools were more segregated than state middle or high schools.
+Also, Non-white districts average slightly more funding, $255 per student than majority white districts

-In 2019, the Virginia State Police had 3,035 sworn and civilian members, making it the largest law enforcement agency in Virginia.
+In 2019, the Virginia State Police comprised 3,035 sworn and civilian members, marking it as the largest law enforcement agency in Virginia.

-The Hokies football team sustained a 27-year bowl streak ending in 2019.
+The Hokies football team sustained a 27-year bowl streak between 1993 and 2019, and the overall UVA men's athletics programs won the national Capital One Cup in 2019.

-In early April 2020, jobless claims soared over 10% due to the COVID-19 recession.
+In early April 2020, the COVID-19 recession caused jobless claims to soar over 10%.

 In June 2020, protests that were part of the larger Black Lives Matter movement brought about the removal of Confederate statues.

-According to the 2020 ARDA census, 8.4% of Virginians attend nondenomination Christian churches.
+According to the 2020 ARDA census, 8.4% of Virginians attend nondenominational Christian churches.

-As of 2020, the Hampton Roads region had the state's highest per capita number of homeless individuals, with 11 per 10,000.
+As of 2020, the Hampton Roads region has the state's highest per capita number of homeless individuals, with 11 per 10,000.

-As of 2020, there are 595 FCC-licensed FM radio stations and 239 AM stations broadcasting in Virginia.
+As of 2020, there were 595 FCC-licensed FM radio stations and 239 AM stations broadcasting in Virginia.

 In 2020, more than 72 million tons of non-fuel resources, such as slate, kyanite, sand, or gravel, were mined in Virginia.

-In 2020, voters passed a referendum to give control of drawing both state and congressional districts to a commission of eight citizens and four legislators from each of the two major parties, rather than the legislature.
+In 2020, voters passed a referendum to give control of drawing both state and congressional districts to a commission of citizens and legislators.

 As of 2021, Virginia is the country's third-largest producer of seafood.